sayanmndl21/pris/README.md

 - For all predictions: ../api/..
 - For sound file information: (http://mlc67-cmp-00.egr.duke.edu/api/soundInfos)
-- For complete sound files recordings: (http://mlc67-cmp-00.egr.duke.edu/api/sound-clips)
+- For complete javacriptsound files recordings: (http://mlc67-cmp-00.egr.duke.edu/api/sound-clips)

 - [x] Update server location for Carytown test:
       - For the prison, it is /api/events